 Amy Weingartner Branigin Peninsula Preserve

-COVID-19 UPDATE: Due to an extraordinary increase in traffic related to the effects of the COVID-19 pandemic, the Amy Weingartner Branigin Peninsula Preserve will be temporarily closed on weekends, federal holidays, and the day after Thanksgiving, due to heavy use on these days.
-Closing the preserve on weekends will ensure that we all tread lightly on this precious natural habitat and continue to put conservation first.
+- The Amy Weingartner Branigin Peninsula Preserve is closed on weekends, federal holidays, and the day after Thanksgiving, due to heavy use on these days.
+Closing the preserve on weekends and holidays ensures that we all tread lightly on this precious natural habitat and continue to put conservation first.
 The parking lot will be gated promptly at 8:00 pm on Fridays, and reopen at 8:00 am on Mondays.
 Click here to learn more.

 This special nature preserve is located in the middle of Monroe Lake, which is designated an “Important Bird Area” by the National Audubon Society.
 It is located on a portion of the former site of the Indiana University Alumni Association’s Shawnee Bluffs camp.
 The preserve features a long, forested ridge that extends out into the lake, which is the source of drinking water for the area.
 Sycamore’s work to protect and restore habitat here benefits biodiversity, clean water, and environmental education.